What Should You Discuss With Your Roofing Contractor Before Starting a Project?

 - Jobs done, how do I pay?

-- Always pay with check or credit, leaving a paper trail for the services you’ve paid for.
+- Always pay by check or credit, leaving a paper trail for the services you’ve paid for.

 Communication plays a key part in how your roofing project is going to get done.
-Make sure to discuss all of this in advance in order to have a better executed plan.
+Make sure to discuss all of this in advance to have a better-executed plan.
 Connect with www.tectaamerica.com to find the best roof solution for you.